Friz-zy/pyspaces/README.md

 ## Goals

 There is so many beautiful tools like [docker](https://github.com/docker/docker), [rocket](https://github.com/coreos/rkt) and [vagga](https://github.com/tailhook/vagga) written on go and rust, but no one on python.
-I think that is because there is no easy way to works wit linux namespaces on python:
+I think that is because there is no easy way to works with linux namespaces on python:

 * you can use [asylum](https://pypi.python.org/pypi/asylum/0.4.1) - project that looks like dead and with codebase hosted not on mainstream hub like github
 * or you can use [python-libvirt](https://pypi.python.org/pypi/libvirt-python/1.2.13) bindings with big layer of abstraction